 Native Versioning allows you to control when an update should happen based on native features and binary version.

-For instance, if you have Deploy pulling from the "Production" Channel, and you push an update that requires a native plugin that didn't exist until version 1.2.3 of your App, you'll want to set the iOS/Android Minimum version to 1.2.3.
+For instance, if you have Live Update pulling from the "Production" Channel, and you push an update that requires a native plugin that didn't exist until version 1.2.3 of your App, you'll want to set the iOS/Android Minimum version to 1.2.3.
 This will prevent earlier versions of your App from downloading live updates that require that native functionality.
 See the following articles for more details on Deploy and binary compatible live updates.

 To set native versioning:

 - Select Build>Builds.

 - Select the Web Deploy build you plan to use for an update form the list of available builds.

 Select the Versioning tab and set the appropriate version for each mobile platform.
 After setting versions click Save.

 - Minimum: Native binary must be at least this version in order to download this Live Update.